 Low testosterone levels are also linked to the metabolic syndrome, which is a cluster of metabolic risk factors that increase the chances of developing heart disease, stroke, and type 2 diabetes.

-Scientists from the University of Chicago found men who get less than five hours sleep a night for a week or longer have far fewer levels of testosterone than those who get a good night’s rest.
+Scientists from the University of Chicago found men who get less than five hours of sleep a night for a week or longer have far lower levels of testosterone than those who get a good night’s rest.
 Their study found that the levels of the hormone are reduced dramatically to levels more akin to someone 15 years older.

 ‘Low testosterone levels are associated with reduced well-being and vigor, which may also occur as a consequence of sleep loss,’ said Professor Eve Van Cauter, who led the study.